NishantRai567/NishantRai567.github.io/_posts/2025-02-08-Calculating-Planet-Volumes-with-Numpy.md

 ```ruby
 radii = np.array([2439.7,6051.8,603171,3389.7,69911,58232,25362,24622])
 ```
-As you may know, the formula for calculating the volume of a sphere is 4/3*pi*r^3.
+As you may know, the formula for calculating the volume of a sphere is **V = 4/3 π r³**.
 An example of how we can caluclate the volume of a planet of radius 10 in python is

 ```ruby
 r = 10